 A beloved friend introduced me to the free fossil-hunting site just off of Highway 45, about a mile north of Hwy 30, between Tupelo, MS (to the south) and Booneville, MS (to the north).
-It is possible to dig into the silt of the stream of Twenty-Mile creek and upon sifting, find fossil shark teeth (see above) and other cool ancient material.
+This W.M.
+Browning Cretaceous fossil park has been traditionally called the “Frankstown Fossil site,” although the physical address is in Baldwyn, MS. It is possible to dig into the silt of the stream of Twenty-Mile creek and upon sifting, find fossil shark teeth (see above) and other cool ancient material.
 The lovely location was discovered years ago during road excavation.
 A very informative geologic bulletin was put together to describe the history and possible fossils located at the site.
-This is truly one of the delights of a science nerd like me: looking for fossils at the Frankstown, MS fossil site!
+This is truly one of the delights of a science nerd like me: looking for fossils at the Baldwyn/Frankstown, MS fossil site!

 Please check out and Subscribe to my Darrell Barnes YouTube Science and Nature Channel for help with Biology, Chemistry, A & P and Physics!

-This looks perfect (to me) for fossil digging at the Frankstown site!
+Let’s go fossil digging at the Baldwyn/Frankstown site!

-Things I learned while researching literature regarding the Frankstown fossil site:
+Things I learned while researching literature regarding the Baldwyn/Frankstown fossil site: